Friday, January 17, 2025

 Anne of Austria, regent and queen mother, 1643-1666 / zoom

 • Favorites: Official royal mistresses.
-Most were beautiful, cultivated and elegant, pacesetters who gave the court its éclat.
+Beautiful, cultivated and elegant, they gave the court its éclat.

 Diane de Poitiers (1535-1559, under Henri II)